 - Talk to someone if you’re struggling or not enjoying it – whether it’s a friend, family member, colleague or a helpline, there is always someone happy to listen.

-If you have any questions around mental health including advice and support, please visit the Mental Health Foundation.
-Alternatively, read our latest blog to find out how you can promote a positive working environment in your organisation.
+If you have any questions around mental health including where to go for advice and support, please visit the Mental Health Foundation.